 Q. Can ACP participants apply for county-based services in the substitute address

 A. Not unless a participant actually lives in Adams County.
 The substitute address is located in Adams County, but participants should only apply for services in their actual residential county.

 Q. What if a participant moves to a new county while receiving services?

 A. When ACP participants move to a new county, the ACP will issue new County Residency Letters for each person enrolled.
-ACP participants must request a transfer of their services to
+ACP participants must request a transfer of their services to the correct county.

 Q. What if an agency requires home visits?

 A. ACP participants can choose to provide their actual address, and they may need to provide it for certain services (like housing assistance).
-Participants should make their ACP participant status known and request that their real address information be kept confidential and out of
+Participants should make their ACP participant status known and request that their real address information be kept confidential and out of public records.